Ireland is first European country to reimpose lockdown amid coronavirus resurgence

 LONDON – Ireland will become the first European country to reimpose a nationwide lockdown because of coronavirus concerns, with its government urging everyone who can to “stay at home.”

-From midnight Wednesday, Ireland will enter a six-week lockdown that will include new restrictions.
+From 12:01 Thursday morning, Ireland will enter a six-week lockdown that will include a raft of new restrictions.
 Schools, however, will remain open.

 A number of European countries have experienced a resurgence in coronavirus cases and hospital admissions.
-On Wednesday, at least 10 European nations announced record numbers of daily cases.
+On Wednesday alone, at least 10 European nations announced record numbers of daily cases.

 As Europe braces for the second wave of the pandemic, many countries have opted for targeted, regional restrictions.

 Ireland has gone a step further with its national lockdown.
 Under the new restrictions, set to last until Dec.
 1, people in Ireland are being asked to stay at home and to exercise only within a three-mile radius of their homes.
-Restaurants, cafes and bars can stay open for take-away and deliveries, but most nonessential retail establishments will close, including hairdressers and barbers.
-Ten people will be allowed at funerals.
+Restaurants, cafes and bars can stay open for takeaway and deliveries only, but most nonessential retail establishments will close, including hairdressers and barbers.
+Only 10 people will be allowed at funerals.

 Deputy Prime Minister Leo Varadkar said at a news conference that Ireland “will be the first country in Europe to go back into a national lockdown.”